JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 # Day 2 - Afternoon
 # Day 2 - Takeaways

-## MISC
+# MISC

-Daniel's Phone number: +41 794551705
+* Daniel's Phone number: +41 794551705

-Lenses to look at open through:
+* Lenses to look at open through:
-* Power
+.* Power
-* Scarcity / Ubundence
+.* Scarcity / Ubundence
+* The size of tech (in the number of staff) companies getting to IPO's or 1 billion dollars is ever smaller

-## Acknowledgements
+# Acknowledgements

 Text and ideas from Rufus Pollock (@Rufuspollock) & Irina [TODO]